jpreardon/float-plan/WORKLOG.md

 - Add the checkin form fields to the plan edit form.
 - Separate the edit form into partials for checkout and checkin.
 - Add front-end logic to present only the checkout partial for new plans.
+- Don't allow skippers to delete their float plans after they are complete

 ## 2019-06-01